aws-samples/aws-saas-factory-bootcamp/Lab1.md

 On success, the newly created user object will be returned in JSON format.

 **Step 8** – You can now verify that your new user was created in the Cognito user pool.
 Once again, let's return to the Cognito service in the AWS console.
-After selecting the service, select **Manager User Pools** and select the user pool created above to drill into that pool.
+After selecting the service, select **Manage User Pools** and select the user pool created above to drill into that pool.

 Select **Users and groups** from the menu on the left.
 When you select this option, you'll see the list of users in your pool.